Unimed Blumenau launches Digital Emergency Service

 To access the service, you just need to have an internet connection and your Unimed card in hand.
 The service takes place in the same way as an in-person consultation, but using the video call feature on this website.

-After joining the platform, doctor and patient talk online.
+After joining the platform, doctor and patient converse online.
 Just like a face-to-face consultation, the doctor interacts with the patient, makes the diagnosis, issues prescriptions and makes other referrals, if necessary.
-The patient receives the medical prescription in minutes, by email and SMS.
+The patient receives the prescription in minutes, by email and SMS.

-If, in the online service, the general practitioner identifies the need for a face-to-face consultation, the patient will be instructed to seek specialized care.
+If, in the online service, the general practitioner identifies the need for a face-to-face consultation, the patient will be guided to seek specialized care.

 The cost of co-payment is the same as for a traditional consultation.
 The difference is that in the Digital PA, the patient does not need to go to the hospital or emergency room and can consult remotely, whether at work or even in the comfort of home.